drandreaskrueger/chainhammer/docs/reproduce.md

 ## AWS deployment

-This first part here you can safely ignore, it just logs what I have done to create the AMI:
+This first part here you can safely ignore, it just logs what I have done to create the AMI.

+For quickstart, jump forward to chapter "readymade Amazon AMI"

 ### how I created the AMI
 * [Launch instance Wizard](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#LaunchInstanceWizard:) in  `eu-west-2` (London)